tanghui-cslt/community-detection/README.md

 This repository introduces how to implement it.

-Ossicles are the smallest bones in the human body, its interior is compact and it rarely connect with other organs of our body.
-In this case, it can be seen as a community of a complex network when we scan our brain as a mesh.
+Ossicles are the smallest bones in the human body, its interior is compact and they rarely connects with other organs of our body.
+In this case, they can be seen as a community of a complex network when we scan our brain as a mesh.
 Searching for ossicles on our body can be transformed into detecting community on a network.

 ### Install

-First, You need to install matlab 2017 or higher version and python3, and  download it.
+First, You need to install matlab 2017 or higher version and python3, and download the repository.

 ```bash